BoJack Horseman: Home media

 On December 13, 2018, The Tornante Company and Shout!
 Factory announced a deal to release the first four seasons on DVD and Blu-ray.
 In North America, a bundle of the first two seasons and the Christmas special was released on DVD and Blu-ray on July 30, 2019; this release also contains animatics, art galleries and audio commentaries as bonus features.
 In the United Kingdom, Manga Entertainment released season one on October 28, 2019, followed by season two on December 2, respectively.
+However, the remaining four seasons have yet to be released on home media.

 Awards and nominations

 Throughout its run, BoJack Horseman has received numerous accolades, including two Saturn Award nominations for Best Animated Series on Television, four Critics' Choice Television Awards for Best Animated Series, and two Creative Arts Emmy Award nominations for Outstanding Animated Program.
-For her portrayal of Sarah Lynn, Kristen Schaal was nominated for the Primetime Emmy Award for Outstanding Character Voice-Over Performance.
+For her voicing of Sarah Lynn, Kristen Schaal was nominated for the Primetime Emmy Award for Outstanding Character Voice-Over Performance.
 Additionally, writers on the show received a total of seven nominations from the Writers Guild of America, three of which were won by Joe Lawson for "Stop the Presses", Kate Purdy for "Time's Arrow", and Nick Adams for "Xerox of a Xerox".